Italy : Safety by CityItaly - safety as a country

 - Airports - Florence is served by Amerigo Vespucci international airport which is very close to the city.
 Much cheaper flights to Florence can be found at Pisa airport.
-Other major airports are in Rome, Milan and Naples.
+Other major airports are in Rome, Milan, and Naples.

 - Travel Insurance - Make sure that you have a travel insurance policy before starting any journey.
-Even though Florence is not so dangerous city, accidents might happen and your insurance will cover medical costs or baggage lost.
+Even though Florence is not so dangerous city, accidents might happen and your insurance will cover medical costs or baggage loss.

 |Temperature / Month||Jan||Feb||Mar||Apr||May||Jun||Jul||Aug||Sep||Oct||Nov||Dec|